 Communications and Media Facilities

-The Department of Communications is housed in the College's Steinman Center.
-The Department houses classrooms, computer labs and media production facilities for television and video, audio and radio, visual and new media and digital production.
-The facilities are highly integrated into the coursework of the Department's curriculum and the operation of student media outlets: ECTV Channel 40, WWEC 88.3 FM, The Etownian, WeTown.org and The Jay Firm.
+The Communications Program is housed in the College's Steinman Center.
+The Program houses classrooms, computer labs and media production facilities for television and video, audio and radio, newspaper, visual and new media and digital production.
+The facilities are highly integrated into the coursework of the Program's curriculum and the operation of student media outlets: ECTV Channel 40, WWEC 88.3 FM, The Etownian and The Jay Firm.

 A video tour of our facilities and equipment produced by Communications students.

 Of course, we have classrooms.
 A number of the classrooms in the College's Steinman Center are equipped specifically for communications classes, such as the computer lab and the media screening room.
 The media screening room is furnished with theater seating for viewing films and multimedia productions.

 The Mac Lab is a classroom that doubles as a computer lab when not in use by classes.
 Graphics tablets and a black-and-white printer are located in the room with access to other color printers.
 The software available on these computers complements the needs of visual communications, media writing and production courses; this includes the Microsoft and Adobe Creative Cloud suite and non-linear post-production software.

 The Media Center houses student media operations (WWEC 88.3 FM, ECTV and The Etownian newspaper) and audio and video production laboratory facilities.
 The offices of The Jay Firm are just down the hall.

 The Media Center provides students with a simulation of real-world media operations – an environment in which all media can share content.
 This configuration encourages collaboration, peer-to-peer learning and problem solving.
 Student assistants are available when the Media Center is open to assist students with equipment and materials.
 The Department maintains a collection of equipment for Communications majors and minors to borrow to complete course assignments.